-Academic Support and Disability Resources
+Academic Support

-Please reach out to the Office of Student Life!
-The Assistant Deans of Student Affairs are available to meet and identify resources for you.

-Drs.
-Deb Seymour and Nida Awadallah are key learning specialists within the OSL:
+Please reach out to the Office of Student Life for any assistance related to your learning!
+There are 2 Assistant Deans of Student Affairs available to meet, coach and identify resources for you.
+Deans Deb Seymour and Nida Awadallah are medical educators, learning coaches and clinical remediation experts within the OSL.

-Deborah Seymour, PsyD. is a clinical psychotherapist who serves as a learning specialist in the OSL.
-Dr. Seymour is available to help students reach their optimal level of learning, retention and academic performance in their courses as well as on USMLE/NBME exams.
-She offers support when students have questions such as the following:
+Deborah Seymour, PsyD. is a clinical psychologist who serves as a learning coach in the OSL.
+Dr. Seymour is available to help students reach their optimal level of learning, retention, and academic performance in their courses as well as on USMLE/NBME exams.
+She will meet with you individually by zoom or in person.
+Just send her an email with a request to meet and times that you are available.
+She is available to help you become more successful in your clinical learning and can help you with the adjustment from classroom to clinical site learning.
+In addition, she offers support when students have questions such as the following:

-- Why do my test scores not reflect the effort I am putting in? - How can I study more effectively?
+- How do I study for step 1 and 2 during the clerkship year? - How can I study more effectively for shelf exams?
 My approach doesn't give me enough time to cover all the material. - Is my memory inadequate?
 How can I improve my retention?
-Is it possible that I have an attention disorder? - How much time to I need to prepare for Step exams and how do I make a schedule? - I want a score two standard deviations above average.
+Is it possible that I have an attention disorder? - How do I prepare for Step exams and how do I make a schedule?

+I want a score two standard deviations above average.
 How do I reach it?

-For Foothills and Alpine students who struggle academically, Nida Awadallah, MD, is available to meet on an individual basis to assist with all matters of performance, including but not limited to:
+For Foothills and Alpine students who are having clinical or academic challenges, Nida Awadallah, MD, is available to meet on an individual basis to assist with all matters of performance, including but not limited to:

 - Medical knowledge and test taking (Shelf/subject exams)

 - Clinical Reasoning

-- Presentations Note writing Organization
+- Presentations, Note Writing, Organization

 - Interpersonal Skills and Communication